The 26th Annual, 2023 Hunt Dates: Aug 30th – Sept 4th

 - The winner must be 18 years old or older.
 In past years, families & groups join together to work out the clues and search for the horseshoe.
 This is acceptable as long as a legal adult is supervising the search and able to represent the family if found.

 - The horseshoe will be located on public property within Northfield or Dundas and will not be buried.
 NO digging will be needed in the retrieval of the horseshoe and it will not require the use of a ladder.
 PRIVATE property is excluded and we ask you are respectful as you search public areas.
 Be sure you research whether a spot is public or not before looking there.
 Should damage to any property occur, or any rule be broken while searching for the horseshoe, the participant(s) forfeit prize money and maybe ban from future contests.

 - The DJJD Committee is not responsible for any personal injury or accident incurred hunting for or retrieving the horseshoe.
 The horseshoe is placed with safety in mind.
 Closely monitor children in your party.
 Please hunt responsibly.

 When the horseshoe is found, the winner must immediately notify Tim Freeland (507-581-5038).
 Tim will arrange to meet you and confirm the shoe authenticity.
 There is only 1 horseshoe like this one in the world.
 Only past winners are aware of the markings on its backside.
 This is how it is verified.
 You must be present at the DJJD Committee meeting the Tuesday Sept 4th 2018 at 7pm at to receive your check in exchange for giving the horseshoe back.
 The horseshoe is a historical artifact and must be returned to the committee.
 The reward check is one of the huge checks you see on TV (but you can’t keep the big version).

-- There is no cost for this event but you do need to register this years DJJD button to claim the FULL prize.
+- There is no cost for this event but you do need to register this years DJJD button in advance to claim the FULL prize.